KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_pool_and_sets.md

 **Code:** [main.rs](https://github.com/KyleMayes/vulkanalia/tree/master/tutorial/src/22_descriptor_sets.rs)

-The descriptor layout from the previous chapter describes the type of descriptors that can be bound.
+The descriptor set layout from the previous chapter describes the type of descriptors that can be bound.
 In this chapter we're going to create a descriptor set for each `vk::Buffer` resource to bind it to the uniform buffer descriptor.

 ## Descriptor pool